PyGCL/PyGCL/README.md

 ---

-# What is Graph Contrastive Learning?
+# 🌘What is Graph Contrastive Learning?

 Graph Contrastive Learning (GCL) establishes a new paradigm for learning graph representations without human annotations.
 A typical GCL algorithm firstly constructs multiple graph views via stochastic augmentation of the input and then learns representations by contrasting positive samples against negative ones.

-👉 For a general introduction of GCL, please refer to our [paper] and [blog](https://sxkdz.github.io/research/GraphCL/).
+👉 For a general introduction of GCL, please refer to our [paper](https://openreview.net/forum?id=fYxEnpY-__G) and [blog](https://sxkdz.github.io/research/GraphCL/).
 Also, this [repo](https://github.com/SXKDZ/awesome-self-supervised-learning-for-graphs) tracks newly published GCL papers.

-# Prerequisites
+# 🌑Prerequisites

 PyGCL needs the following packages to be installed beforehand: